Colbert: Trump Has One Thing in Common With the NFL Protests

 "First of all, it doesn’t mean they’re on your side,” Colbert said regarding players locked arms.
 “And, second, ratings aren’t the only indicator of importance.
 I hear nobody tuned in for the Revolutionary War.”

-Colbert also didn't shy away from calling out Trump for the president's tweet that "the issue of kneeling has nothing to do with race," arguing that the his own election to office was influenced by racial politics.
+Colbert also didn't shy away from calling out Trump for the President's tweet that "the issue of kneeling has nothing to do with race," arguing that the his own election to office was influenced by racial politics.

 "Wrong!
 Kneeling during the national anthem has everything to do with race," he said.
 "Just like your presidency.
 Those players are protesting racial injustice.
 They're not protesting the American flag.
 Saying that kneeling is a protest against the flag is like saying that Gandhi's hunger strikes were a protest against snacking.
 You do realize that the civil rights activists weren’t sitting at the lunch counter for better grilled cheese?"